Moon Hut

+Background

+Fox grew up in the New York City area, later moving to Bloomington, Indiana, where Moon Hut was recorded.
+All musicians featured on the album were native to Bloomington, with producer Paul Mahern also originating from the city.
+She told Billboard in 1997, "the combination of music school musos and the locals makes Bloomington a pretty amazing place.
+You can see great music about every night.
+And the atmosphere is so relaxed.
+Living here, I've gained a new respect for music with a real simplicity."

-Music
+Music and recording

+On the album, Fox was influenced by musical theater, as well as singer-songwriter and indie artists such as Liz Phair and Helium.
+It incorporates orchestral elements, including on the song "Bleed a Little Allison".
+The orchestral sound was inspired by the singer-songwriter Cindy Lee Berryhill, who Fox had seen live while in New York.
+For the album, Fox performed on piano, organ, vibraphone, glockenspiel, mellotron, concertina and acoustic guitar, and wrote all the string arrangements.
+The record was originally meant to have drumming from well-known session musicians such as Kenny Arnoff, with the drums done in Bloomington intended to be demo tracks for which the final drum tracks would be based on.
+However, Fox and Mahern decided to keep some of the original drum tracks since they were fans of the energy and vibe of them.

+When the record was being made, Fox was in a relationship with Paul Mahern.
+Fox later recalled that, "a lot of the songs on there, when we recorded them, it would just be like him and I alone in the studio and it was very romantic and creative."
+Fox has labelled "Cowgirl's Lament" as her favorite track on the album.
+It was recorded during a thunderstorm in Bloomington, with these sounds being captured within the song itself.

-The song "Jen" was written about a longtime friend of Fox, who said, "Jen, who hates being called Jen (which I do in the song for artistic license), has been a friend of mine since we were three.
+The song "Jen" was written about a longtime friend of Fox, who said in 1998, "Jen, who hates being called Jen (which I do in the song for artistic license), has been a friend of mine since we were three.
 She is a very sensual, sexual person.
-She’s an artist and a sculptor and a puppeteer.
+She's an artist and a sculptor and a puppeteer.
 I wrote this song about her at a time when I was feeling really repressed.
 I looked at her as being someone who was free with her body and free in expression.
 At that time, I felt like I wasn't, so it was inspiring for me to break free and learn from her.
-A lot of people do take it as being either that I’m singing about a woman that I’m very attracted to or that it has more sexual connotations, which is perfectly fine.
-Why can’t I admire another woman for being sensual and beautiful?".
+A lot of people do take it as being either that I'm singing about a woman that I'm very attracted to or that it has more sexual connotations, which is perfectly fine.
+Why can't I admire another woman for being sensual and beautiful?".